 Sharmila has worked with a wide range of organisations across the public and not for profit sector including serving on the board of Amnesty International UK.

-Simon is the Director of Havas Education, the specialist education marketing division of the Havas group.
-He has been working in advertising for over 25 years.
+Simon is the Education Director at HunterLodge Advertising and has been working in advertising for over 25 years.
 1988 saw him dabble for the first time in recruitment marketing.
 Or job ads, as we called them back then.

 Around 17 years ago he joined a team run by the formidable Julie Towers at Riley Advertising in Nottingham.
 The rest is history, as Riley morphed into the agency now known as Havas People.